nwchemgit/nwchem-wiki/Density-Functional-Theory-for-Molecules.md

 With `oep` and `oep-loc` options a `xfine grid` (see section about [numerical integration](#grid-numerical-integration-of-the-xc-potential) ) must be used in order to avoid numerical noise, furthermore the hybrid functionals can not be used with these options.
-More details of the implementation of this method can be found in J. Garza, J. A. Nichols and D. A. Dixon, J. Chem.
-Phys.
-112, 7880 (2000).
+More details of the implementation of this method can be found in the paper by Garza[^90].
 The components of the sic energy can be printed out using:

 ```